yarinAl/MyShows/README.md

 ## api

-- none for now
+- add base route of api (make more sense) /api
+- add jwt auth
+- make few shows filters to use in the links

 ## ui

-- authentication api (access token & refresh token(node-cache) )
+- authentication users (access token & refresh token(node-cache) )

 - responsive in other pages

+- fix phone display

+- make few shows filters to use in the links

 ## later